Archive for December 2015

 DSCF5178

 My other hobby: Still riding a bicycle as of current with about 135,000 miles since June 1979.
-However, it took me 29 years to log 100,000 miles in October 2009.
+However, it would take me 29 years to log 100,000 miles in October 2009.
 I continue to ride even to this day, but not as fast or as many miles.

 NGC 7789, Open Cluster in Cassiopeia